mgelbart/magnum-opiate/README.md

 Upon retiring to the drawing room
 -----------------------------------------
 Rowlend was not retired, nor did he like to draw.
+But he was getting too old to find his nail clippers, which had left him long in the tooth and nail.
 He said as much to Trudi, which surprised her, as he often said little.
 "It’s that Trey character again... he is driving me off the wall," he exclaimed!

 "Don’t let him get to you," Trudi replied sympathetically.
 "Is his odour bothering you again?
 If he’s not careful, his career could be on Jeopardy!
 Imagine if nobody can stand standing near him.
 As I always say," she continued, "success is 1% inspiration, 99% antiperspirant."